ABOUT US >

 When Rev. J.B.
 Munro died in 1871, the foundation stone for a new church was laid.
 This new building, located on the same site as the earlier church at Chapelhill, was officially opened in 1872.
 In 1881, a Tin Hall was built at Balintore Park, the future site of the present-day United Free Church building.

 The turn of the century brought significant changes.
 In 1900, a national union with the Free Church resulted in the congregation being renamed Chapelhill United Free Church.
-Rev. Archibald McMartin retired in 1907, and Rev. Kenneth Maclean was inducted the following year in 1908.
+Rev. Archibald McMartin retired in 1907, and Rev. Kenneth MacLean was inducted the following year in 1908.

 Like many communities, the congregation was deeply affected by the First World War (1914-1918), as many young members enlisted to serve.
 Memorials were built in the parishes to honour their contributions and sacrifices.
 In 1922, the congregation was formally united with the West UF Church (formerly Free Church).
 However, despite the union, each church retained its separate identity, finances, services, and even communion services.